ShreyaChakraborty18/ShreyaChakraborty18/README.md

 # 💫 About Me:
-I'm currently working on a project based on ReactJS and MERN stack.<br>I'm learning technologies that will help me make web applications.<br>In the future, I want to learn Android Development and make projects based on AI.<br>
+I'm currently working on projects based on ReactJS and MERN stack.<br>I'm learning technologies that will help me make web applications.<br>In the future, I want to learn Android Development and make projects based on AI.<br>

 ## 🌐 Socials: